 So if you hate the taste like I do: suck it up.

 I mention that I do not drink celery juice every day, mainly because of work and university priorities that stop me from having the time in the morning to do so.
 It takes around 10 minutes to juice and drink, on top of waiting around 15-30 minutes to allow the juice to sit in your stomach, before actually moving on to your main breakfast.

-I would highly recommend you do your own research on celery juicing to make certain of whether it’s something you want to commit yourself too.
+I would highly recommend you do your own research on celery juicing to make certain of whether it’s something you want to commit yourself to.
 Do not take this one blog post and expect to turn into Celery-Man.
-On that note, who’s looking forward to infinity war next month?
+On that note, who’s looking forward to Avenger’s Endgame next month?